lbussy/keg-cop/docs/api/index.rst

 URL
 ================

 The Target URL Report provides a holistic picture of the system to a custom/third-party endpoint.
 It is a timer-based POST; a change of state does not trigger it.
-As with all target system configuration within Keg Cop, it will post to HTTP only.
+As with all target system configurations within Keg Cop, it will post to HTTP only.
 The format is as follows:

 .. code-block:: json

     {
         "api":"Keg Cop",
-        "guid": "A1B3C5D7",
+        "guid": "952DE6B40000A1A6",
         "hostname":"kegcop",
         "breweryname":"Silver Fox Brewery",
         "kegeratorname":"Keezer",